hellpig/collatz/BOINC_test/README.md

 Read through what I did to make the CPU-only code BOINC-ready, and do similar things to the GPU code.

-If some non-Nvidia GPUs are giving math errors and are not validating, stop using them immediately.
+If some non-Nvidia GPUs are giving math errors and are not validating, perhaps stop using non-Nvidia GPUs immediately.
 You could then use my CUDA code, but getting it to compile on Windows was tricky due to the CUDA and Windows combination not playing nicely with gcc (I've done it once and have some notes on my computer).
 I'd just use the OpenCL code in the partiallySieveless folder (and put up with the CPU busy waiting if printf() in kernel2).
 However, if there are watchdog timers or you want to implement checkpoints, you're back to using the partiallySieveless\_nonNvidiaGPU code.

+As for whether or not to make a separate BOINC application for GPU, putting CPU-only and GPU together in the same application might help with not making the client download two copies of the sieve.
+As for validation, if TASK\_SIZE is different for CPU-only and GPU codes, you would probably want to validate them against their same type, which might not be possible if CPU-only and GPU are in the same application.

 First, look at boinc-src/samples/nvcuda/ and
 [https://boinc.berkeley.edu/trac/wiki/GPUApp](https://boinc.berkeley.edu/trac/wiki/GPUApp)